jurgen-kluft/go-home/README.md

 ## App Structure

 Note:
-  InfluxDB for tracking metrics and usage of some processes.
-  Since all of this is written in Go it should be able to run anywhere, from a Raspberry PI, Arduino to a Windows/Mac machine.
+  Since all of this is written in Go it should be able to run anywhere, from a Raspberry PI, Arduino to any other Linux based machine.

-- Since every process is just running it's own logic want we need is a pub/sub server where every process can register itself to specific events that it is interested in.
+- Since every process is just running it's own logic want we need is client/server mechanism where every process can connect itself to for specific events that it is interested in.
-  -> MQTT Server (Pub/Sub server where you can subscribe to channel(s))
-     This is also useful for any third-party device to integrate into the whole system.

 - Following sub-processes:
   - Apple HomeKit       WIP, (Apple Home Kit accessory emulator, our **UI** solution)